bzerves/MS5GS/README.md

 ## Usage

-It is intended that you'll install Ubuntu Server 24.04 LTS on a server with two network interfaces.
+It is intended that you'll install Ubuntu Server 24.04 LTS or Debian 12 on a server with two network interfaces.
 Then run this script, one step at a time in order, to fully deploy this core.
 It is expected that the upstream routers from this EPC will assign both NICs a static IP address via DHCP.
 No need to configure those on the EPC itself - let routers route!

 ## Configuration Files